Introduction

 2. Ethical Considerations in CDI

 One risk of focusing CDI efforts only on patients who pass away is that it can lead to unethical practices or a perception of “gaming” the system.
-If a hospital’s CDI efforts are aimed solely at improving mortality metrics, it may look as though they’re trying to improve rankings rather than genuinely improving care.
+If a hospital’s CDI efforts are aimed solely at improving mortality metrics, it may look like they’re trying to improve rankings rather than genuinely improving care.

 #5 Financial and Regulatory Benefits of Accurate Clinical Documentation